-There is a number of Greek Islands that you probably find on every top 10 list, but I think Leros island, which is quite remote, isn’t usually one of them!
+There is a number of Greek Islands that you probably find on every top 10 list, but I think Leros island, which is quite remote, isn’t never one of them!

-But, let’s keep this between you and me and find out more about this special hidden gem!!
+But, let’s keep this island between you and me and find out more about this special hidden gem!!